How Much House Can You Afford If You Make $48k–$50k a Year?

 Principal is the remaining balance on your loan after your down payment.
 If you pay $50,000 up front on a $260,000 home, your principal is $210,000.

-One of the best ways to lower your monthly mortgage is to provide a large down payment because it reduces your principal.
+One of the best ways to qualify for a bigger mortgage is to provide a large down payment because it reduces your principal.

 Determining how much principal you'll pay each month isn't as simple as dividing the balance by the number of months left in the loan.
 Early on, most of your payment goes toward interest, with only only a small portion going toward the principal balance.